Blake-Sam-Dom/Timing-Experiment/README.md

 ### Website

 First we setup 4 websites that each printed numbers.
-2 were made in appEngine, and two were virtual machines.
+2 were made in App Engine, and two were virtual machines.
 For appEngine and the virtual machines there were two seperate git repositories found at:

 AppEgine: https://github.com/Blake-Sam-Dom/AppEngineRandomGenerator
 Virual Machines (Compute Engine): https://github.com/Blake-Sam-Dom/ComputeEngineRandomGenerators

 Each of the above githubs has a readme that details the setup process.
 Additionally, screenshots within this document show the relevant process.
 The only thing different in this implementation, is we set each of our servers to a specific location as per class instructions.
-In both engines this was done by simply creating a new project in the specified region then copying our code from git using the relevant readme instructions in each repository.
+In  App Engine this was done by simply creating a new project in the specified region then copying our code from git using the relevant readme instructions in each repository.
+For the virtual machines, this was done by shutting down the original virtual machine, making a snapshot disk, and then creating a new virtual machine in the correct region using the snapshot.

 ### Timing Script